 Each year, the U.S. government spends billions of dollars to help people in the United States and countries around the world who are living with HIV/AIDS.

 By law, Federal programs must provide information on how they spend the funds they receive.
-Transparency in government promotes accountability and provides meaningful access to information so that citizens can know what their government is doing and how Federal dollars are being spent.
-Review the chart below for an overview of Federal budget allocations for domestic HIV/AIDS programs and research over a four-year period.
-Please note: Because funding for the current fiscal year, 2013, was only recently completed through a Continuing Resolution (signed by the President on March 26, 2013), funding levels for FY 13 are not yet available.
-(Read blog posts about the nation’s HIV/AIDS budget and the HIV/AIDS elements in the President’s the Fiscal Year 2014 budget.)
+Transparency in government promotes accountability, and provides meaningful access to information so that citizens can know what their government is doing and how Federal dollars are being spent.
+Review the chart below for an overview of Federal budget allocations for domestic HIV/AIDS programs and research.
+For more information, see our blog posts about the HIV/AIDS elements in the nation’s budget.

 Federal Domestic HIV/AIDS Programs & Research Spending